 Economics: On the basis of prevailing market price, the different components of economics were calculated.
 The usefulness of a treatment is judged by its net returns and benefit cost ratio.
-Therefore both production of a crop and its cost of cultivation are equally important.
+Therefore, both production of a crop and its cost of cultivation are equally important.
 The results were interpreted based on the mean data obtained during both the years of experimentations.
 The data recoded under different components of economics in Table 6. revealed that among the different varietal treatments maximum mean gross returns (Rs.
 111088.50 ha-1), mean net returns (Rs.
 77482.53 ha-1) and mean B:C ratio (3.29) was recorded in CSH 22SS among the different sweet sorghum varieties The minimum mean gross return of Rs.
 95987.08 ha-1, net return of Rs.
 62646.08 ha-1and B:C ratio of 2.87 was recorded in SSV 84.
 Among the different method of establishment treatments, the SSI has resulted in more profit in term of monetary returns as compared to other methods of establishment.
 The SSI recorded mean gross return of Rs.
 112045.40 ha-1, net return of Rs.
 77705.36 ha-1 and B:C ratio of 3.26.
 The higher economic returns were obviously due to higher ethanol and seed yield in SSI.
 The lowest extreme of all these economic parameters were noticed in direct seeded sorghum (M1) compared to the transplanted sweet sorghum (M2) and SSI

 Among different treatment combinations mentioned in the Table 7, the highest monetary returns (mean gross returns of Rs.
 121611.40 ha-1, mean net income of Rs.
 87221.37 ha-1 and B:C ratio of 3.53) were observed in CSH 22SS variety of sweet sorghum cultivated using SSI method of establishment.
 The highest economic parameters (gross returns, net returns and B:C ratio) in CSH 22SS hybrid sweet sorghum cultivated using SSI might be due to combined effect of high yielding variety, less seed rate and labour requirement.
 This results in reduced cost of cultivation while enhancing the labour productivity.
 Similar findings were also reported by Ravichandran et al., (2015); Anbarassan et al., (2021).